-Olivia: I also took on a number of different event planning contracts on the side, working 18 hour days quite often.
+Olivia: I also took on a number of different event-planning contracts on the side, working 18 hour days quite often.
 It wasn’t that easy, but it was manageable because we had a clear goal in mind.
 We made it a point to not dip into our overall savings or any money we made from the sale of our home or cars.
-This way we have no hesitation or regrets spending the money on our adventure and can actually enjoy it stress-free.
-Within 6 months we were able to raise about $40,000.
+This way we have no hesitation or regrets spending the money on our adventure and can actually enjoy it stress free.
+Within six months we were able to raise about $40,000.
 This allows us about 600 days of travel.

 That’s a lot of travel!
 What about life on the road has surprised you the most?

 Manny and Olivia: We are really surprised at how comfortable we can get in foreign locations and different beds every night.
 Another surprise is language barriers.
-This is often the worry of many travelers, but it becomes inexistent when you actually start travelling.
+This is often the worry of many travelers, but it becomes nonexistent when you actually start traveling.
 Sign language and different translator apps are actually more fun and add a new, funny dimension to common interactions.